OCLC-Developer-Network/devconnect2018-idm/tutorial/tutorial-05.md

 ```

-3. Write for Test creating a Bib
+3. Write for Test creating a User
     1. Create a new User object
-        a. load API response
+        a. load API response as JSON
-        b. parse out MARC record
-        c. create a new Bib from MARC
-    2. Test that it is an instance of a Bib object
+    2. Test that it is an instance of a User object

 ```
 describe('Create user test', () => {